-(iii) Interest income
+Interest income

 Interest income is recognized on a time-proportion basis using the effective interest method.
-When a receivable is uncollectable, the Company reduces the carrying amount to its recoverable amount, being the estimated future cash flow discounted at the original effective interest rate of the instrument and continues unwinding the discount as interest income.
+When a receivable is uncollectable, the Company reduces the carrying amount to its recoverable amount, being the estimated future cash flows discounted at the original effective interest rate of the instrument and continues unwinding the discount as interest income.

-(iv) Dividend income
+Dividend income